-The Breton is found in two main colors: chestnut and chestnut roan.
+The Breton is found in two main colours: chestnut and chestnut roan.
 It is common to see a flaxen main and tail.
 Some of the horses exhibit a dark cross on the withers which comes from its more primitive ancestry.
-The Postier Breton is very compact and has head which is attractive with a nice, crested neck.
+The Postier Breton is very compact and has a head which is attractive with a nice, crested neck.
 The legs are heavy and clean, with great action.
-They are quite wide through the chest, and possess a nice hip and well-sprung rib.
+They are quite wide through the chest and possess a nice hip and well-sprung rib.

 Overall, they are pleasing to the eye with a compact and excellent conformation.
 They usually stand between 15 hands and 16 hands.
 The Draft Breton exhibits the same conformation as the Postier except the Drafts are heavier and a bit shorter, usually not exceeding 15.2 hands.